 This artist’s impression shows both components of the double asteroid 1999 KW4 tumbling through space during its Earth fly-by.
 Credit: ESO/M. Kornmesser

 Bin Yang, VLT astronomer, declared “When we saw the satellite in the AO-corrected images, we were extremely thrilled.
 At that moment, we felt that all the pain, all the efforts were worth it.”
 Mathias Jones, another VLT astronomer involved in these observations, elaborated on the difficulties.
-“During the observations the atmospheric conditions were a bit unstable.
+“During the observations, the atmospheric conditions were a bit unstable.
 In addition, the asteroid was relatively faint and moving very fast in the sky, making these observations particularly challenging, and causing the AO system to crash several times.
 It was great to see our hard work pay off despite the difficulties!”

 While 1999 KW4 is not an impact threat, it bears a striking resemblance to another binary asteroid system called Didymos which could pose a threat to Earth sometime in the distant future.

-The success of such missions depends on collaborations between organisations, and tracking Near-Earth Objects is a major focus for the collaboration between ESO and ESA.
+The success of such missions depends on collaborations between organizations, and tracking Near-Earth Objects is a major focus for the collaboration between ESO and ESA.
 This cooperative effort has been ongoing since their first successful tracking of a potentially hazardous NEO in early 2014.

 “We are delighted to be playing a role in keeping Earth safe from asteroids,” said Xavier Barcons, ESO’s Director General.
-“As well as employing the sophisticated capabilities of the VLT, we are working with ESA to create prototypes for a large network to take asteroid detection, tracking and characterization to the next level.”
+“As well as employing the sophisticated capabilities of the VLT, we are working with ESA to create prototypes for a large network to take asteroid detection, tracking, and characterization to the next level.”

 This recent close encounter with 1999 KW4 comes just a month before Asteroid Day, an official United Nations day of education and awareness about asteroids, to be celebrated on 30 June.
-Events will be held on five continents, and ESO will be among the major astronomical organisations taking part.
-The ESO Supernova Planetarium & Visitor Centre will host a range of activities on the theme of asteroids on the day, and members of the public are invited to join in the celebrations.
+Events will be held on five continents, and ESO will be among the major astronomical organizations taking part.
+The ESO Supernova Planetarium & Visitor Center will host a range of activities on the theme of asteroids on the day, and members of the public are invited to join in the celebrations.